soyalanjesusdev/soyalanjesusdev/README.md

 - 👋  💻☕🍷Hi, I’m @ajdata

-Soy un desarrollador de software junior en formación con fuertes habilidades para la resolución de problemas, motivado y apasionado por el aprendizaje continuo, descubrí una pasión que quiero mejorar, perfeccionar para contribuir dando  mi aporte  generando soluciones creativas
+I am a junior software developer in training with strong problem solving skills, motivated and passionate about continuous learning, I discovered a passion that I want to improve, improve to contribute my contribution by generating creative solutions.
-- 👀 I’m interesa la Lectura el aprendizaje continuo soy apasionado de los libros
+- 👀 I’m interested in reading and continuous learning, I am passionate about books.
-- 📫 @alanjesusb en twitter @ajdata en Linkedin
+- 📫 @alanjesusb twitter @ajdata  Linkedin

 <div align="center">
   <a href="https://github.com/ajdata">